 In addition to writing, Barry enjoys gardening, travel, film and television, theatre, wine, chocolate … and more chocolate!

 While I would have loved a longer story of these two characters, this region, I’ll take what I can get.
 Beautiful storytelling from a wonderful author.
-ANH SANG in A PRIDE OF POPPIES reviewed by On Top Down Under
+The story ANH SANG in A PRIDE OF POPPIES reviewed by On Top Down Under

 Follow Barry …